DMTF/Redfish-Interop-Validator/README.md

 * 1. Redfish Interop Validator starts with the Service root Resource Schema by querying the service with the service root URI and getting all the device information, the resources supported and their links.
 Once the response of the Service root query is verified against a given profile (given the profile contains specifications for ServiceRoot), the tool traverses through all the collections and Navigation properties returned by the service.
 * 2. For each navigation property/Collection of resource returned, it does following operations:
 ** i.
-Reads all the Navigation/collection of resources from the respective resource collection schema file.
+Reads all the Navigation/collection of resources.
 ** ii.
-Reads the schema file related to the particular resource, collects all the information about individual properties from the resource schema file and stores them into a dictionary
-** iii.
 Queries the service with the individual resource uri and validates all Resource returned by the service that are included in the profile specified to the tool.
 * 3. Step 2 repeats till all the URIs and resources are covered.

 Upon validation of a resource, the following types of tests may occur: